 What is a Gantt chart used for?

-A Gantt chart, named for Henry Gantt who developed the tool back in 1910, is used to visually display every task required by a given project in a linear fashion.
-This timeline view makes it easy to see exactly how long each task (as well as the overall project) is expected to take.
-Gantt charts are also great for visualizing the order of specific tasks as well as the teams and individuals responsible for each task.
+A Gantt chart, named for Henry Gantt who developed the tool back in 1910, displays every task required by a given project linearly.
+This timeline view makes it easy to see exactly how long each task (and the overall project) is expected to take.
+Gantt charts are also great for visualizing the order of specific tasks, as well as the teams and individuals responsible for each task.

 What is the advantage of a PERT chart?

-On the downside, PERT charts can quickly become complicated and even confusing when used with large, complex projects with hundreds of individual tasks.
+On the downside, PERT charts can quickly become complicated and even confusing when used for large, complex projects with hundreds of individual tasks.

 What is the advantage of a Gantt chart?

-Conversely, Gantt charts are usually the better option for monitoring projects once they’re underway.
-Gantt charts provide project transparency to team members and stakeholders and clearly represent both task and overall project timelines.
-With a Gantt chart, PMs can quickly identify whether a project is progressing as scheduled and know precisely where each task should be at any given point in time during the project cycle.
+Gantt charts are usually the better option for monitoring projects once they’re underway.
+Gantt charts provide project transparency to team members and stakeholders and clearly represent task and project timelines.
+With a Gantt chart, PMs can quickly identify whether a project is progressing as scheduled and know precisely where each task should be at any given point during the project cycle.

 The disadvantage of a Gantt chart is the time it can take to create and update.
 However, with modern software, you can easily make and manage Gantt charts to help monitor your projects.